Engee documentation

 run_model (generic function with 1 method)

-We study two variants of the model.
-One uses standard selection logic implemented by switching.
-The second variant of the block is implemented using a mathematical formula.
-Such methods are often used to change algorithms beyond recognition when developing systems in order to optimise their performance in terms of speed or resources.
+We will study two variants of the model.
+One uses the standard selection logic implemented by switching.
+The second version of the block is implemented using a mathematical formula.
+Using such methods, it is often necessary to change algorithms beyond recognition when developing systems in order to optimize their performance in terms of speed or resources.

-Below is the table on the basis of which the model was developed.
+The table below is based on which the model was developed.

 In [ ]: